Fact Sheets and Position Papers

 RSC Budget Proposal Position Paper

-The Alliance strongly rejects this approach and believes that any changes to Social Security and Medicare must start from the premise that the benefits the American people have earned and deserve are a sacred promise between workers and the government that must be kept intact and expanded for future generations.
+The Alliance strongly rejects this approach and believes that any changes to Social Security and Medicare must start from the premise that the benefits the American people have earned and deserve are a sacred promise between workers and the government.
+They must be kept intact, strengthened, and expanded for future generations by ensuring all Americans pay their fair share.

 Threats to Social Security